This article is an excerpt from my book, Bitten By The Energy Serpent: A New Perspective on Kundalini Awakening

 Such beliefs lead to frustration because the ego loves the idea of control and achievement through sacrifice and penance.
 It loves torturing the body.
 That’s how it sustains.

 Eventually, such people fail miserably.
 The sense of failure leads to guilt, and they seek to compensate for their failure unconsciously.
 It leads to sexual perversions and unhealthy coping mechanisms.

-I read an article where a Buddhist monk was caught masturbating while traveling on a bus in Bangkok, staring at a women’s legs.
-You can search it on Google.
+I read an article where a Buddhist monk was caught masturbating while traveling on a bus in Bangkok, staring at a woman’s legs.
+You can search for it on Google.
 It’s still there.

 Many young people use porn to relieve tension.
 It is unhealthy.
 When you stimulate your body by watching porn, your brain creates new neural pathways linking the sensations and feeling with the act.